AdamLauz/experience/README.md

 ## Work Experience
 **Senior ML Engineer @ ProjectM** (Dec 2024 - Present)
 - Deployment of an ML pipeline on AWS cloud.
+- Responsible for building the AWS infrastructure using infrastructure-as-code.

 **ML Algorithms Engineer @ Outbrain** (Jan 2022 - Dec 2024)
 - Optimization of Click Through Rate, Conversion Rate and Viewability.